 - Home Base: The two gangs fight over a treehouse that each side wants as a base.
 In the end, both sides abandon the treehouse when they make peace with each other.

-- Shell-Shocked Veteran: Stu's father, Stephen.
+- Shell-Shocked Veteran: Stu's father, Stephen, suffers shell shock from Vietnam.